Barnsley Early Start and Family Services

 If a child that has already received funding needs this for a further term, please fill in our online continuation form.

-You'll need to upload:
+You'll need to upload the:

-• updated early years developmental progress tool.
+- updated early years developmental progress tool

-• costed provision map.
+- costed provision map

 To make sure there's no gap in funding you need to submit this to the last panel meeting of the term that the child is currently funded for.
 See the submission dates for more details.